The Word of God is the source of our morals and conviction. Our faith informs and infuses our apostolate.

 O Lord Jesus Christ, who gave us your Mother Mary, whose renowned image we venerate, to be a Mother ever ready to help us; grant we beseech You, that we who constantly implore her motherly aid, may merit to enjoy perpetually the fruits of Your redemption, Who lives and reigns forever and ever.
 Amen.

-Listen to the reflections from the Novena to St. Joseph since 2017
+Listen to all the reflections since 2017.

 Msgr.
 Beaulieu has been gracious enough to let me post some of his musings from his bulletins and missal sheet.
 Often they relate to the liturgical season offering insight, enlightenment, and enrichment of the Catholic faith.